What is CAR T-cell Therapy?

 You may be eligible for one of these CAR T-cell therapies if, after several rounds of conventional treatment, your cancer came back or stopped responding to treatment.

-Research is underway to determine if patients with other types of cancer, such as chronic lymphocytic leukemia or acute myeloid leukemia, can also be helped by CAR T-cell therapy.
+Research is underway to determine if patients with other types of cancer can also be helped by CAR T-cell therapy.

 How long does CAR T-cell therapy take?